-Without the scallop of shiplap, standard tongue and groove has a flat finish which is considered more appealing in modern gardens.
-Most are also smooth-planed which makes for a very smart appearance.
+Without the scallop of shiplap, the standard tongue and groove has a flat finish which is considered more appealing in modern gardens.
+Most are also smooth planed which makes for a very smart appearance.

-Although reputedly the most difficult to assemble, metal sheds are usually the strongest and most secure.
+Although reputedly the most difficult to assemble, the best metal sheds tend to be the strongest and most secure.

 Most modern metal sheds feature anti-rust finishes so are not susceptible to the gradual rot of wooden sheds or pest infestation.
 As such, they are very low maintenance too.
 Metal sheds often have very long guarantees to support their robust builds.

-With many colours now available, metal sheds are ideal for a modern garden.
+With many colours now available, choose from our best metal sheds collection, which is ideal for a modern garden.

-Deceptively light-weight during construction, plastic sheds often have metal frames which, once fully constructed, create a formidable storage shed.
+Deceptively lightweight during construction, the best plastic sheds often have metal frames which, once fully constructed, create a formidable storage shed.